 All the programmes are taught entirely by staff at Royal Holloway, University of London.
-The MA programme leads to an award of the University of London.
-The Postgraduate Diploma and Graduate Diploma lead to an award of Royal Holloway and Bedford New College.
-The Banner programme code is given in parenthesis.
+The MSc programme leads to an award of the University of London.
+The Postgraduate Diploma and the Graduate Diploma lead to awards of Royal Holloway and Bedford New College.
+The Banner programme codes are given in parenthesis.